mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md

 ## as-set class

-The new `src-members` attribute on as-set is similar to the `members` attribute from {{RFC2622}}, except that the AS set name MUST be prefixed with a registry name.
+The new `src-members` attribute on as-set is similar to the `members` attribute from {{RFC2622}}, except that the AS set name MUST be prefixed with a registry name and a double colon.

 {:vspace}
 Attribute: